 - Community Education & Outreach

-During FY12, our average daily attendance was 39 people.
+During FY13, our average daily attendance was 39 people.

-- Community Mentoring: 100 visits to local and state psychiatric hospitals serving 1,248 people
+- Community Mentoring: 126 visits to local and state psychiatric hospitals and Frontline Service's Stabilization Unit; Cuyahoga County's only mental health crisis stabilization unit, serving 1,647 people

 Alcohol, Drug Addiction and Mental Health Services Board Cuyahoga County